DekinderDries/SelfEvalRestApi/Readme.md

 * The actual price of the item should be used, not the price the item had in the existing order.

 **Story 7: View all customers**
-As an admin user I want to view all customers.
+As an admin customer I want to view all customers.
 * List all customers known by the system

 **Story 8: View a single customer**
-As an admin user I want to view the details of a single customers.
+As an admin customer I want to view the details of a single customers.
 * Based on the customer identifier

 **Story 9: Items Shipping today**
-As an admin user I want to view all orders that contain items that should be shipped today.
+As an admin customer I want to view all orders that contain items that should be shipped today.
 * List the item groups that should be shipped today.
 * Give the address where they should be shipped to.
 * Note: item groups of the same order can have a different shipping date, but all items are shipped to the same address.

 **Story 10: Item overview**
-As an admin user I want to have an overview of items and their stock resupply urgency so I can resupply items in a timely matter.
+As an admin customer I want to have an overview of items and their stock resupply urgency so I can resupply items in a timely matter.
 * To indicate the urgency of stock resupply we need to use a very business specific urgency indicator.
 * There are 3 different levels for the urgency indicator: o STOCK_LOW